PetarSimonovic/archipelago/README.md

 ![](archipelago.png)

-archipelago is a landscape generator written in javascript using three.js.
+archipelago is a landscape generator written in javascript and three.js.

 https://warm-escarpment-84694.herokuapp.com